sf105/sttp-book/_chapters/structural-based-testing.md

 We need a better representation for source code.
 One that is independent of the developers' personal code styles.

+Note: Some coverage tools measure coverage as statement level.
+Statements are the unique instructions that your JVM, for example, executes.
+This is a bit better, as splitting one line code in two would not make a difference, but still not good enough.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/iQECMbKLez0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Blocks and Control-Flow Graph

 A Control-Flow Graph (or CFG) is an agnostic representation of a piece of code.